TheLeopard65/CTF-Tracker-BOT/README.md

-# CTF-Tracker.js
+# CTF-Tracker-BOT

-**CTF-Tracker.js** is a powerful Discord bot designed to provide real-time updates and insights into Capture The Flag (CTF) competitions.
-It integrates with [CTFTime](https://ctftime.org) to fetch and display information about upcoming CTF events, team rankings, and event results.
-The bot also allows admins to compare multiple teams based on their latest CTF performances.
+CTF-Tracker-BOT is a powerful Discord bot designed to provide real-time updates and insights into Capture The Flag (CTF) events.
+The bot fetches data from [CTFtime.org](https://ctftime.org) and allows users to track upcoming CTF events, view detailed team information, and compare multiple teams based on their performance in past CTF competitions.
+It can also help administrators set up teams for easy comparison.

-### Features:
+### Features
-- **Upcoming CTF Events**: Displays a list of top upcoming CTF events on CTFTime, sortable by various criteria (e.g., start time, participants, duration).
+- **Upcoming CTF Events**: Displays the top upcoming CTF events, sortable by different criteria such as weight, start time, and participants.
-- **Team Information**: Fetches detailed information about CTF teams, including country, national rank, and recent event performance.
+- **Team Information**: Retrieves detailed information about any CTF team (name, rank, country, recent event performance).
-- **Team Comparison**: Allows administrators to set up a comparison of multiple teams based on their latest 5 CTF event scores.
+- **Team Comparison**: Allows comparing teams' scores across their most recent 5 CTF events.
-- **Command Support**: Provides several slash commands that make interaction simple and efficient.
+- **Administrator Tools**: Set teams for comparison with specific commands accessible to admins.

-### Slash Commands:
+### Commands
-- `/help` - Displays the bot's help message.
+- `/help`: Displays a list of available bot commands and their descriptions.
-- `/newctfs` - Lists the top upcoming CTF events on CTFTime.
-You can filter by count and sort them by different attributes (weight, start time, end time, etc.).
+- `/newctfs`: Lists the top upcoming CTF events from CTFtime.org.
-- `/teaminfo <teamid>` - Fetches detailed information about a team based on its name or ID.
+- `/teaminfo`: Fetches detailed information about a specific team by name or ID.
-- `/setteams <teams>` - Admin-only command to set a list of teams for comparison.
-(Comma-separated team IDs or names)
+- `/setteams`: Admin command to set teams for comparison.
+(ADMINISTRATOR-ONLY)
-- `/compare` - Compares the pre-set teams based on their performance in the latest 5 CTF events.
+- `/compare`: Compares multiple teams' performances across their latest CTF events.

-### Requirements:
+### Requirements
+- Node.js (v16 or higher)
-- **Node.js**: Version 16 or higher.
+- `discord.js` v14.16.3 or higher
+- `node-fetch`
-- **Dependencies**:
+- `dotenv`
-  - [discord.js](https://discord.js.org) - For interacting with the Discord API.
-  - [dotenv](https://www.npmjs.com/package/dotenv) - For loading environment variables.
-  - [node-fetch](https://www.npmjs.com/package/node-fetch) - For fetching data from external APIs.
-  - [node-cache](https://www.npmjs.com/package/node-cache) - For caching API responses.
+- A valid CTFtime.org API key (set in `.env`)

-### Setup Instructions:
+### Installation
-- You can install the bot directly into your Discord Server by using the following command: [Install on Discord](https://discord.com/oauth2/authorize?client_id=1305959271908900884&scope=bot&permissions=1926292950016)

-1. Clone this repository to your local machine:
+1. Clone the repository:
    ```bash
    git clone https://github.com/TheLeopard65/CTF-Tracker-BOT.git
    cd CTF-Tracker-BOT